rondinellimorais/chess_recognition/README.md

   ## 4. Install dependencies
   </summary>

+  >
+  > **NOTE: Apple Silicon M1**
+  >
+  > When Apple switched from Intel chips to internal Apple Silicon chips, they switched from x86 architecture to ARM64 architecture.
+If you have a Macbook with an M1 chip, you may experience problems installing certain packages.
+To work around this use the **Rosetta terminal**.
+  >

   After create and activate your environment you must install all the dependencies that the project needs to work.
 Run the following command in your terminal: